 | Board of Directors

 Drucie is an ethnic Karen woman of Burma.
-After Marnerplaw, (the headquarters of the Karen National Union) was occupied by the Burmese military in 1995, Drucie moved to the Maramoung refugee camp.
-Then the refugee camp was attacked and burnt down by the Burmese military on April 25, 1995.
-Drucie then moved from place to place in the Karen resistance area.
-However, the places along the Thai and Burma borders were attacked by the Burmese military junta.
-Drucie ended up living in many refugee camps along Thailand and Burma borders.
-In 1997, she contacted an American friend who was willing to take her out of the country.
+After Marnerplaw, (the headquarters of the Karen National Union) was occupied by the Burmese military in 1995, Drucie moved to the Maramoung Refugee Camp.
+The refugee camp was then attacked and burnt to the ground by the Burmese Military on April 25, 1995.
+Drucie quickly moved from place to place in the Karen resistance area.
+She lived in many refugee camps along the Thailand and Burma borders.

-David Nichols is a native of Connecticut, graduating from Waterbury State Technical College in 1987 with an Associates Degree in Electrical Engineering.
-David has always been active with youth through his church affiliations, including filling the roles of summer camp counceller, youth group advisor, and church school superintendent.
-David has also been on a church sponsored missions trip to work at an orphanage in Oaxaca, Mexico.
+David Nichols is a native of Connecticut, graduating from Waterbury State Technical College in 1987 with an Associate’s Degree in Electrical Engineering.
+David has always been active with youth through his church affiliations, including filling the roles of summer camp counselor, youth group advisor, and church school superintendent.
+David has also been on a church sponsored mission’s trip to work at an orphanage in Oaxaca, Mexico.

 David met Drucie in 2007 when he started to support the Burmese refugees that were settled in Waterbury, Connecticut.
-David joined the board of directors in 2008 and is presently maintaining the FKPB website.
+David joined the board of directors in 2008.